computationalgeography/agile2023/README.md

 You need a Google account to run the notebook.

- 1. Open the notebook using the following link:
+ 1. Open the notebook using the following link: [Colab notebook](https://colab.research.google.com/drive/1CulW5WUEbzsvqkiuGtiuehf4vq8OYlkA?usp=sharing)

  2. Create a copy of the notebook in your own Google Drive by using the *Copy to Drive* button.